Irrelon/ForerunnerDB/readme.md

 #### Scheduled Features - Version 1.5
 * Support client sync with server-sent events
 * Add further build files to handle different combinations of modules (https://github.com/irrelon/ForerunnerDB/issues/7)

+#### Scheduled Features - Version 1.6
+* Support Angular.js by registering as a module if ajs exists (https://github.com/irrelon/ForerunnerDB/issues/4) - PARTIALLY COMPLETE

+#### Version 2.0
+* Re-write with ES6 using Babel
 * Add caching system so requests to a collection with the same query multiple times should generate once and serve the cached results next time round.
 Cache invalidation can be done on any CRUD op to make subsequent query re-build cache.

-#### Scheduled Features - Version 1.6
-* Support Angular.js by registering as a module if ajs exists (https://github.com/irrelon/ForerunnerDB/issues/4)
 * Server-side operation in line with other production databases (e.g. command line argument support, persist to disk etc)

 # Breaking Changes